RichDonnellan/yahtzee/README.md

 ##How to Play
 Players will take turns interacting with the dice and score card areas.
 To roll the dice, click the *Roll Dice* button.
-After the roll, players will have to decide which dice to use to score.
+After the roll, decide which dice to use to score by clicking them.
+When ready, select the appropriate category in the score card to populate your score.

 ##Scoring